-Clifton’s is located in the heart of downtown Los Angeles, making it an easy place to stop into before or after any events of activities you may be attending.
+Clifton’s is located in the heart of downtown Los Angeles, making it an easy place to stop before or after any events or activities you may be attending.
 But Clifton’s is also exciting enough to be a one-stop-shop; you can easily spend the entire evening here and never get bored.
-This is due in large part to the truly masterfully curated spaces of each of the restaurants and bars in the building.
+This is due largely to the truly masterfully curated spaces of each of the restaurants and bars in the building.

 Pacific Seas Tiki Room

-Let’s start upstairs at “Pacific Seas”.
-The top level of Clifton’s is home to the fantastically fun “Pacific Seas” bar.
-Stepping into this space transports you to a bygone era of tropical tiki vacations that were so popular during the 50’s and 60’s in America.
+Let’s start upstairs at “Pacific Seas.”
+The top-level of Clifton’s is home to the entertaining “Pacific Seas” bar.
+Stepping into this space transports you to a bygone era of tropical tiki vacations that were so popular during the ’50s and ’60s in America.

-The drinks are generous and quite delicious due to the fact that they use only the freshest fruit.
-Tiki huts with palm frond roofs and a fully restored vintage speedboat are among the seating choices in the main bar area, but be sure to take a turn around the whole floor and see all the nooks and crannies that boast an incredible attention to detail.
+The drinks are generous and quite delicious because they use only the freshest fruit.
+Tiki huts with palm-frond roofs and a fully restored vintage speedboat are among the seating choices in the main bar area, but be sure to take a turn around the whole floor and see all the nooks and crannies that boast incredible attention to detail.

 Clifton’s Gothic Bar

 Next, we come to the “Gothic Bar.”
 But don’t worry, no vampires here!
 The term “gothic” actually refers to the “cathedral” of redwood trees- yes, full-sized floor-to-ceiling redwood trees!- that are placed in the middle of Clifton’s.
 Small nods to the term ‘gothic’ are peppered throughout the space; dark carved wood Victorian-era chairs, iron candelabras, and stunning carved wooden bars worthy of a European castle.